 Too late to file

-- Route can action a claim that is filed within the bounds of our domestic/international timeline policy.
-If a claim is filed outside of this timeline, Route will deny the claim according to these policies:
+- Route can action an order issue that is filed within the bounds of our domestic/international timeline policy.
+If an order issue is filed outside of this timeline, Route will deny the order issue according to these policies:

-- Claims for packages presumed to be lost (where the status is not "delivered") in US Domestic or Canada must be filed after 7 days (20 for other international countries) and within 30 days from the last checkpoint.
+- Order issues for packages presumed to be lost (where the status is not "delivered") in US Domestic or Canada must be filed after 7 days (20 for other international countries) and within 30 days from the last checkpoint.

 Expedited shipping hasn't arrived